ferhannb/Otter_USV_Path_Following/README.md

 |:--:|
 | **Figure 2** |

-In Path following part, Referances values for path following comes from the path is created by path generation algorithm (x_ref,y_ref and \psi_{ref}) and assigned surge velocity and yaw angular rate (u,r)
+In Path following part, Referances values for path following comes from the path is created by path generation algorithm ($x_ref,y_ref and \psi_{ref}$) and assigned surge velocity and yaw angular rate (u,r)